By Sally Taylor

-Tailings and site areas can contain a wide variety of mineral and gem material.
-Because miners were basically interested in what they were mining for in particular, other materials were often overlooked and discarded in the tailings.
+Tailings and site areas can contain various mineral and gem materials.
+Because miners were interested in what they were mining for in particular, other materials were often overlooked and discarded in the tailings.
 Some of the nicest crystals I have ever found have come from mine tailings.
-I have also found tourmaline, garnet, sapphire and many other minerals.
+I have also found tourmaline, garnet, sapphire, and many other minerals.

-What you can find will vary by area, but you can often pick up some of the mined materials as well.
+What you find will vary by area, but you can often pick up some of the mined materials.
 A caution about tailings is that they may contain the residue of mining chemicals, radiation, and sometimes, especially in gold mining areas, arsenic (arsenic is actually a metal found in rocks and can be very concentrated in gold mining areas).

 Tailings are not the only areas you want to hunt when looking for gem materials.
 Any small ravines under the mines will catch materials that roll downhill and are often ignored by hunters.

 They can also tell you if the rocks in that area contain any radioactivity before hunting in that area or use scanning devices when you get there if you have one.
-Uranium might be valuable but you really don’t want to unwittingly wallow in it.
+Uranium might be valuable, but you really don’t want to wallow in it unwittingly.

 Artifacts are another great attraction in mining areas.
-It is not at all uncommon to find old coins, tools, and weapons in tailings and around the mining site.
-Sometimes you will get lucky and find mine camps with the remains of old buildings or miners cabins.
-Searching these areas can turn up all kinds of articles left or lost my miners.
-When hunting artifacts you want to check building walls and floors, fireplace walls, and to the right and left of the outside of doors as many times these people buried or hid their belongings and caches in such spots.
+It is not uncommon to find old coins, tools, and weapons in tailings and around the mining site.
+Sometimes you will get lucky and find mine camps with the remains of old buildings or miners’ cabins.
+Searching these areas can turn up all kinds of articles left or lost by miners.
+When hunting artifacts, you want to check building walls and floors, fireplace walls, and to the right and left of the outside of doors, as many times these people buried or hid their belongings and caches in such spots.
 In cases of the owner’s unexpected death, these items sometimes remain where they were hidden.

-Old buildings on or around mine sites can contain their own dangers, however.
-Many old miners cabins and buildings have mine shafts in the buildings.
+However, old buildings on or around mine sites can contain their own dangers.
+Many old miners’ cabins and buildings have mine shafts in the buildings.
 Stepping on old boards that cover the shaft can be a rude and final awakening for the careless hunter.
 Any time you enter an old cabin, be very careful about where you step.
 Make sure the boards are solid and that you have footing that will allow you not fall through if a board should give out.

-There is no way to smell cyanide gas, but you only have to inhale once for it to kill you.
+There is no way to smell cyanide gas, but you only have to inhale it once for it to kill you.
 Many old gold tunnels are full of this gas.
-False bottoms, bottoms that appear solid but are not, or unstable tunnel walls, beams, and ceilings are another danger.
-Tunnels are enticing, but your best and safest bet is to keep your hunting to the outside of the tunnel.
-If you have children or pets with you when you explore near shafts and tunnels, you need to keep them under close supervision.
+Another danger is False bottoms that appear solid but are not, or unstable tunnel walls, beams, and ceilings.
+Tunnels are enticing, but your best and safest bet is to keep hunting outside the tunnel.
+If you have children or pets when you explore near shafts and tunnels, you need to keep them under close supervision.
 I personally know people who can tell you what it feels like to lose a child in a mine shaft.

 While old mining areas do hold many dangers, they also are interesting and productive places to gem and treasure hunt.
 With a little common sense and an awareness of the dangers of mining areas, a hunter can have a wonderful time exploring these historic sites.

-About the Author: Sally Taylor is an avid gem and treasure hunter, explorer, writer, and is the owner of Rockhound Station 1, a global rockhound community website that provides forums, articles, newsletters, and more.
+About the Author: Sally Taylor is an avid gem and treasure hunter, explorer, writer, and owner of Rockhound Station 1, a global rockhound community website that provides forums, articles, newsletters, and more.

 Article Source: Ezine Articles